 Premier Inn, St Albans

-Developing a scheme for a 123 bed hotel within a conservation area
+Blending the old with the new; developing a scheme for a 123 bed hotel within a conservation area

 Stride Treglown was approached by Rockspring after its previous attempt to secure planning permission for this site had been successful.
 Developing a scheme for a 123 bed hotel and retail units on this site, within a conservation area and including a locally listed building was very challenging.
 We developed a strategy which included both the retention of the listed façade and the juxtaposition of a contemporary elevational treatment using large terracotta fins which made reference to the local materials.